zerolawtech/SFT-Protocol/docs/issuing-entity.rst

     * ``_id``: Array of investor IDs
     * ``_add``: Permission bool

     This can only be called via the custodian's contract, or by the issuer.
-An issuer should only use this method in a case where a custodian has been found to be acting in bad-faith.
+An issuer should only use this method in a case where a custodian has been found to be acting in bad faith.

 Setting Investor Limits